Jeff Stoller, CAA- Athletic Director

 Coach Gunzenhauser has an undergraduate degree from UNC Chapel Hill and a Master in Business Administration from Wake Forest University.

 Dwight Jacobs- Head Track and Field Coach, Athletic Assistant to the AD

 In 2011, Coach Jacobs joined Bishop McGuiness as Assistant Track and Field Coach.
 Prior to that, he volunteered with Guilford College as Coach for Cross Country/Track & Field from 2009-2011.
 He also volunteered with Western Guilford High school as volunteer Cross Country/Track & Field from 2003-2008.

 Coach Jacobs is a USA Track & Field Distance - Level I Certified Coach.
-He currently works with the United States Postal Service where he has been employed since 1988.
+He is currently serving as the Athletic Assistant in the BMHS Athletic Department where he helps with game management and other athletic duties.
 He is also a veteran who served in the United States Air Force from 1979-1987.
 Coach Jacobs is an avid runner who runs a minimum of 40 miles on a weekly basis.
 Some of his personal achievements have been the winner in road races from 5K to 10K and best runner in various age groups as well as the Eastern and Southeastern Region 1500 and 3000 meters champion on the track.
-He also won the Running Journal Grand Prix for the Masters division
+He also won the Running Journal Grand Prix for the Masters division.